cedar-policy/rfcs/text/0076-entity-slice-validation.md

 Policy writers know, by seeing `level = 1`, that they can write `principal.manager` in policies, but not `principal.manager.manager`.

+Cedar users can currently validate policies using multiple schema files: during validation, the files are effectively concatenated together prior to validation.
+When combining files, the validator should allow at most one to have a `level` specification, else it's an error.
+Doing so serves the expected use-case that one of those files will be for the application, specifying the `action` types and the `level`, while any others will be only general `entity` and `type` definitions, which are not application specific and thus need not concern themselves with entity slicing.

 ### Validation algorithm

 Validation works essentially as today (see our [OOPSLA’24 paper](https://dl.acm.org/doi/pdf/10.1145/3649835), page 10), but using leveled types.
 To validate a policy c at level N, we use a request environment which maps `principal`, `resource`, and `context` to leveled types with level N. For example, for the schema given above, to validate at level 2 our request environment would map `principal` to `User`(2), `resource` to `User`(2), and `context` to the type given in the schema annotated with 2, i.e., `{ admin: User(2), building: { location: Long, ITDeptHead: User(2) },... }`.